GoblinArchives/LiminalHorror/Liminal-Horror-SRD.md

 **(+_Stability)** is a tag that  special items have to indicate that they provide protection from stress and reduce it before it is applied to HP.
 Any excess damage or stress (past 0 HP) is applied to the appropriate attribute.

-If stress would take a PC's HP exactly to 0, the player must roll on the [Stress Fallout](#stress-fallout-tables) table.

 #### 3. Investigator Details
 - Choose a name for your character,
 - Roll a [background](#background).
 This informs their knowledge and potential skills.